 Being in the area with nothing much to do, I end up writing a whole lot.
 Actually while here I have previously written several articles like the ants trilogy 1, 2, 3, which were inspired by the ants I observed in the garden.

 Others in Arabic are about his memories from 1950s-1960s Egypt such as (رحلة عبر التاريخ: واحة باريس).
-One more is Stop-n-Search That Hippy about a fun encounter with cops.
+One more is Stop-n-Search That Hippy about a fun encounter with cops in the area.

 This year, however, the sweet man has lost his sense of taste (and smell).
 This is quite normal as the number of taste buds decreases while the rest begin to shrink after the age of 60.
 It has already happened to my dear mother and she’s coping with it.
 The man is also eating less portions.